Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Introduction

-La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) is a prototypical hole-doped cuprate with a single CuO$_2$ plane per one LSCO layer that is about 0.62 nm thick.
-Superconductivity onsets at the Sr level of $x\approx0.05$ and exhibits the maximum T$_c\approx$ 40~K at an optimal doping of $x \approx 0.16$.
+La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) is a prototypical hole-doped cuprate with a single CuO$_2$ plane per unit cell.
+Superconductivity onsets at the Sr level of $x\approx0.05$ and exhibits the maximum $T_c\approx$ 40~K at an optimal doping of $x \approx 0.16$.
 Further increase in doping results in a decrease of $T_c$ until superconductivity disappears near $x\approx0.3$ and the material enters what appears to be a more conventional metallic phase.
-The normal state of the underdoped cuprates ($x<0.16$) hosts a number of charge- and spin-ordered states, whereas the overdoped ($x>0.16$) side appears to be more conventionally metallic~\cite{keimer1992magnetic}.
+The normal state of the underdoped cuprates ($x<0.16$) hosts a number of charge- and spin-ordered states, whereas the overdoped ($x>0.16$) side has been regarded to be more conventionally metallic \cite{keimer1992magnetic}.